ISL 2019-20: Odisha FC and ATK play out goalless stalemate | Goal.com

 For ATK, Roy Krishna missed the easiest chance of the game at the stroke of halftime when Michael Soosairaj floated an inch-perfect cross across goal.
 The striker failed to connect properly with an empty net in front of him.

-Habas handed young defender Sumit Rathi his debut who replaced Anas Edathodika at the beginning of the second half.
+Habas handed young defender Sumit Rathi his debut as he replaced Anas Edathodika at the beginning of the second half.

 Jobby Justin made his way into the pitch in the 62nd minute and could have broken the deadlock in the very next minute.
-The former East Bengal striker attempted a header from Javier Hernandez’s cross which almost went but Nandhakumar Sekar cleared the ball from goalline and denied from scoring his first ATK goal.
+The former East Bengal striker attempted a header from Javier Hernandez’s cross which that nearly went in but for Nandhakumar Sekar's goalline clearance.

-It was a drab affair in the second half as neither team could create proper goal scoring chances.
-Habas tried his luck by bringing in ‘Super Sub’ Edu Garcia in the final 15 minutes but the Spaniard could not weave his magic.
+It was a drab affair in the second half as neither team could create proper goal-scoring chances.
+Habas tried his luck by bringing in ‘Super Sub’ Edu Garcia in the final 15 minutes but the Spaniard could not weave his magic wand.

-ATK and Odisha saw no changes in their position on the league table after today’s draw.